joecullin/do-you-need/README.md

 I love that people buy a whole domain just to put up a one-word joke.

 Thought this would be a fun twist.
 More flexible and more comprehensive, it has answer(s) for every tech you can think of.
+Make sure you scroll down and explore a bit, to see what I mean.

 Here's an incomplete list of similar sites I've seen.
 Submit a pull request or email me if you want to add more.